People in Fjallraven jackets guiding sled dogs across snowy terrain under a clear sky, showcasing winter expedition clothing.

 What Fjällräven Polar is

 Fjällräven Polar is an annual dog-sled expedition across Arctic Scandinavia.
-The headline numbers are simple: roughly 300 kilometres of travel in extreme winter conditions, with temperatures that can drop to around −30°C. The aim is also straightforward: prove that ordinary people can learn the skills needed for safe winter travel when they have the right training, guidance and kit.
+The headline numbers are simple: roughly 300 kilometres of travel in extreme winter conditions, with temperatures that can drop to around −30°C. The aim is also straightforward: to show that ordinary people can learn the skills needed for safe winter travel when they have the right training, guidance and kit.

 Distance Approx. 300 km (main expedition)